“My kid is always on their best behavior,” said no parent ever.

 Children are very serious about the promises you give.
 If you set an expectation of doing something, make sure you follow through.
 This is how kids develop a sense of trust and confidence in you.

-If you give a promise that you cannot keep, make sure you address it.
+Sometimes unforeseen circumstances can cause you to break a promise.
+If that happens, make sure you address it.
 Don’t expect your kid to understand the social intricacies of your workplace, or that your boss needed you to work late.
 All they will notice is that you weren’t there, even though you said you would be.

 Acknowledge the emotions they have around this broken promise, and work through the challenge with them.